 If the asynchronous openFT server is not started, only synchronous requests are executed.
 Asynchronous requests are stored in the request queue.
-Furthermore, no further requests are accepted from partner systems and admission profiles cannot be used.
+Furthermore, no further requests are accepted from partner systems.

 After being started, the asynchronous openFT server executes both asynchronously issued requests as well as file transfer requests issued on the remote system.